endemic/nathandemick.com/_posts/2005-03-20-ways-to-kill-yourself.markdown

     or movie and film.  both are refering to a "cow" but are two different terms for the same thing.
 ---
-<p>I'm sure you're all familiar with the traditional Japanese pastime of offing yourself.
+I'm sure you're all familiar with the traditional Japanese pastime of offing yourself.
 The history of suicide in Japan is long and glorious, but before these new-fangled trains to throw yourself in front of came along, people used to cut their guts out with knives.
 Pleasant, I'm sure.
-In any case, I knew of two words for this procedure: hara-kiri and seppuku.
+In any case, I knew of two words for this procedure: harakiri and seppuku.
 Why two different words?
 Which one is correct?
-MY BRAIN IS GOING TO EXPLODE!</p>
+MY BRAIN IS GOING TO EXPLODE!

-<p>After some cursory research (read: none), I discovered this tidbit.</p>
+After some cursory research (read: none), I discovered this tidbit.

-<p>åˆ‡è…¹ => seppuku<br />
-è…¹åˆ‡ã‚Š => hara-kiri</p>
+* 切腹 => seppuku
+* 腹切 => harakiri

-<p>The kanji are the exact same, but the order/pronunciation is different.
+The kanji are the exact same, but the order/pronunciation is different.
 Both literally mean "cutting your stomach."
-That doesn't help me figure out which is more correct, but it's a pretty morbid way to start your day.</p>
+That doesn't help me figure out which is more correct, but it's a pretty morbid way to start your day.